-- understand the importance of self-esteem. - develop decision making and organisational skills. - understand changes that occur during puberty. - consider a range of types of relationships. - reflect on the basis of their own beliefs and values. - adopt harm minimisation strategies when dealing with risky situations. - make informed decisions in regards to their health.
+- Understand the importance of self-esteem and values. - Develop decision making and organisational skills. - Understand changes that occur during puberty. - Consider a range of types of relationships. - Reflect on the basis of their own beliefs and values. - Adopt harm minimisation strategies when dealing with risky situations. - Make informed decisions in regards to their health.

-An outline of the content descriptors for this subject can be accessed via: http://victoriancurriculum.vcaa.vic.edu.au/ overview/about
+An outline of the content descriptors for this subject can be accessed via: http://victoriancurriculum.vcaa. vic.edu.au/ overview/about

 - Personal Identity

 - Anti-Bullying

 - Puberty

 - Addiction

 - Values

 - Healthy Minds

-- Sex Education

-- Personal Safety
+- Sex and Respect - Personal Safety

-- 1. Personal Identity Presentation
+- 1. Personal Identity

-- 2. Anti Bullying Webinar Reflections
+- 2. Anti Bullying

-- 3. Puberty Board Game
+- 3. Puberty

-- 4. Addiction 6 Point Challenge
+- 4. Addiction

 - 1. Values Portfolio

-- 2. Healthy Minds Website Creation
+- 2. Healthy Minds Resource

-- 3. Sexual Education Review Activity.

-- 4. Physical, Drug, Party and Cyber Safety Portfolio
+- 3. Sexual and Respect Portfolio

+- 4. Think Safe, Be Safe